keithj2780/svelte-auto-complete/README.md

 # Svelte auto-complete component

 This is a simple (100 lines of code) auto complete component for [Svelte](https://svelte.dev) apps.
 The demo REPL is at (https://svelte.dev/repl/b5bbb121a1bb4cf7815087ea9cd0c958?version=3.24.1).
+It has no dependencies.

 ## Get started